jalynoh/robotree/README.md

 # robotree

-I was only able to get a working Makefile for the FLTK program, however it does run using xcode project file.
+I was not able to get a working Makefile for the FLTK program, however it does run using xcode project file.